 The first published novella: Tales from the Fountain Pen, was in fact written by hand using an old fountain pen.
 The novella is loosely based on family stories from World War II.
 For many years I tried to write the stories in a way that would appeal to readers, but couldn’t quite nail down the right format.
 Then one night, I put together the pieces of an old fountain pen, filled it with ink and started writing.
-First a short story spilled out onto the pages of a notebook, then gradually more were coaxed from the aging nib.
-My publisher, Jay Hartman, at Untreed Reads, enthusiastically embraced turning the stories into a novella.
+First a short story spilled out onto the page, then gradually more were coaxed from the aging nib.
+Editor Jay Hartman, at Untreed Reads, enthusiastically embraced turning the stories into a novella.

 Tales from the Fountain Pen